CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/AIW-Cloud-Native-Apps-01.md

 #### Know issues in Lab Steps

 1. Attendees should make sure that they will go through every instruction properly while performing the before hands-on-lab.
-If at all the lab guide is not followed correctly, attendees will be facing issues in next part of the lab.
+If at all the lab guide is not followed correctly, attendees will be facing issues in next part of the lab due to the dependency.

-1. The Azure cloud shell can be unresponsive at times, we would suggest you to restart the cloudshell and try again.
+1. The Azure cloud shell can be unresponsive at times; we would suggest you to restart the cloudshell and try again.

 1. **Yaml files**:
    While **editing or inserting** the content into the yaml files, attendees should make sure they read the instructions properly and edit the files accordingly.
 It is better to cross check the files once, after editing and before saving them.

-1. If attendee’s session to build agent vm gets disconnected,
+1. If attendee’s session to build-agent vm gets disconnected,

    To reconnect to the vm, follow the instruction provided in the before hands-on-lab.